pschatzmann/arduino-audio-tools/README.md

 }

 void loop(){
-    if (!copier.copy()){
-      i2s.end();
-      stop();
+    copier.copy();
 }
-}

 ```
 Each stream has it's own [configuration object](https://pschatzmann.github.io/arduino-audio-tools/html/structaudio__tools_1_1_audio_base_info.html) that should be passed to the begin method.
 The defaultConfig() method is providing a default proposal which will usually "just work".
 Please consult
-the class documentation for the available configuration parameters.
+the [class documentation](https://pschatzmann.github.io/arduino-audio-tools/html/modules.html) for the available configuration parameters.
 You can also __easily adapt__ any provided examples: If you e.g. replace the I2SStream with the AnalogAudioStream class, you will get analog instead of digital output.

+I suggest you continue to read the more [detailed introduction](https://github.com/pschatzmann/arduino-audio-tools/wiki/Introduction).

 Further examples can be found in the [Wiki](https://github.com/pschatzmann/arduino-audio-tools/wiki/Examples).

+Dependent on the example you might need to install some [addional libaries](https://github.com/pschatzmann/arduino-audio-tools/wiki/Optional-Libraries)

 ### AudioPlayer